soh-i/App-Wataya/README.md

 # WatayaSan
-WatayaSan notifis a newly published book written by 綿矢りさ to send your OSX Notification center.
+WatayaSan notifies a newly published book written by 綿矢りさ to send your OSX Notification center.

 ## Usage